-Having been inspired by a teacher in a high school jewelry making class, Hallie continued studies in the extensive metalsmithing program at Cal State Northridge, and rented a studio in the San Fernando Valley where she taught classes.
-She also taught at Barnsdall Arts and Crafts Center in Hollywood.
-From 1970 to 1980 she and her husband operated a school where they taught all facets of jewelry making to hobbyists and professionals and sold jewelry supplies.
+Inspired by a teacher in a high school jewelry class, Hallie studied art and metalsmithing at Cal State Northridge, and then promptly rented a studio in the San Fernando Valley.
+From 1970 to 1980 she and her husband, Stan, taught all facets of jewelry making to hobbyists and professionals and sold jewelry supplies.

-They moved to Ojai in 1980 to become partners in a gallery called Running Ridge that friends had opened five years earlier.
-Hallie began designing a production line of silver and gold jewelry, which she sold successfully at juried craft shows, galleries, museums and gift shops around the country.
+In 1980 they moved to Ojai to become partners in a gallery started by friends 5 years earlier.
+Hallie began producing a line of silver and gold jewelry, and sold her work at juried craft shows, galleries, museums and gift shops around the country.

 She and her husband became sole owners of HumanArts Gallery in 1991, and they focused on showing a variety of fine crafts with an emphasis on jewelry.
 Hallie’s career as an Ojai jewelry designer began to grow.